Icinga/icinga2/doc/07-agent-based-monitoring.md

 for specific use cases already around, for example monitoring Cisco routers.

-The following example uses the [SNMP ITL](10-icinga-template-library.md#plugin-check-command-snmp) `CheckCommand` and just overrides the `snmp_oid` custom attribute.
-A service is created for all hosts which have the `snmp-community` custom attribute.
+The following example uses the [SNMP ITL](10-icinga-template-library.md#plugin-check-command-snmp) `CheckCommand` and just overrides the `snmp_oid` custom variable.
+A service is created for all hosts which have the `snmp-community` custom variable.

 ```
 apply Service "uptime" {